Barney Battles Jr.

-Bernard "Barney" Joseph Battles (12 October 1905 – 15 November 1979) was a footballer who played as a striker for Boston Soccer Club and Heart of Midlothian.
+Bernard "Barney" Joseph Battles Jr. (12 October 1905 – 15 November 1979) was a footballer who played as a striker for Boston Soccer Club and Heart of Midlothian.
 A dual-internationalist, he represented both Scotland and the United States at full international level.

 Family and early life

-Battles was the son of former Scotland internationalist Barney Battles Sr., who played for and won honors with both Celtic and Hearts, amongst others, in the 1890s and 1900s.
+Battles was born on 12 October 1905 in Musselburgh, Scotland and is the son of former Scotland internationalist Barney Battles Sr., who played for and won honors with both Celtic and Heart of Midlothian, amongst others, in the 1890s and 1900s.
 Battles Sr contracted pneumonia and died aged 30, before the birth of his son, who was named in his memory.
 The monies taken from the stand at the 1905 Scotland v Ireland match at Celtic Park were donated by host club Celtic to the grieving Battles family in tribute to their former player.

 Battles Jr was raised in the Edinburgh area, where he attended the city's Holy Cross RC Academy, and developed his footballing skills in the city's inter-school competitions.
-While he was still a teenager his mother decided to emigrate to the United States, and Battles and an elder sister accompanied her across the Atlantic.
+While he was still a teenager, his mother decided to emigrate to the United States, and Battles and an elder sister accompanied her across the Atlantic.